Billie – She Wants You

 Baby you still don’t see

-It’s a delicious moment, as the song explodes into a frenzy of twinkling disco balls and disco synths.
-She Wants You isn’t a complete break with the Billie formula though; the chorus chants of: “I know she wants, I know she wants YOU” remain very much on-brand.
-Meanwhile, the middle-eight breakdown is all of a sudden very ‘90s and feels that little bit more precocious as Billie fires a sassy warning shot: “You understand, you take my hand, you’re proud to be my man, and I won’t let you go”.
+It’s a delicious moment as the song explodes into a frenzy of twinkling disco balls and disco synths.
+She Wants You isn’t a complete break with the Billie formula, though; the chorus chants of: “I know she wants, I know she wants YOU” remain very much on-brand.
+Meanwhile, the middle-eight breakdown is suddenly very ‘90s and feels slightly more precocious as Billie fires a sassy warning shot: “You understand, you take my hand, you’re proud to be my man, and I won’t let you go”.

 And lyrically is perhaps where She Wants You marks the biggest change in Billie’s identity as a pop act.
-We’ve moved from the playground romance of Girlfriend, into a place where we’re dealing with territorial jealousy.
+It advances the playground romance of Girlfriend, into a place where she’s dealing with territorial jealousy.
 Metaphorically, this feels like an attempt to pitch Billie to an older teen audience; nowhere is that more evident than: “She just wants your body baby, she don’t give a damn, what I’ve been going through”.
-The song never refers to anything more explicit and considering Billie had only just turned 16 years old; we have little doubt that it was just a throwaway pop lyric.
+The song never refers to anything more explicit, and considering she’d only just turned 16 years old, there’s little doubt that it was just a throwaway pop lyric.
 Nonetheless, thematically and vocally, She Wants You does feel like it is shifting Billie’s image a little.

-There was no doubt how much Innocent Records had invested in Billie because two music videos were shot for this single.
+If evidence were needed of how much Innocent Records had invested in Billie, two music videos were shot for this single.
 That’s not unheard of, but more uniquely, rather than completely abandoning one altogether, it was absorbed into the second.
-The original is the extended dance sequence featuring Billie in a navy green (…lovely) catsuit.
-There’s nothing wrong with it, per se, and had the label opted to use it as the primary video; there’d be no complaints.
-Although equally, there’d be little to get excited about.
+The original is the extended dance sequence featuring Billie in a navy green catsuit.
+There’s nothing wrong with it, per se, and had the label opted to use this as the primary video, there’d be no complaints.
+Equally, there’d be little to get excited about.
 But the second video adds a little more to the package.
-It’s set at a drive-in movie, where Billie (styled with a long ponytail that looks great) and her friends are causing the sort of disturbance that would be wildly irritating now.
-All the while, the movie playing on the big screen is…the original music video.
-Indeed, the second video feels more consistent with the persona Billie had created in her earlier singles and offers some extra replay value since there’s a bit more going on.
+It’s set at a drive-in movie, where Billie (styled with a long ponytail that looks great) and her friends are watching a movie playing on the big screen, which is…the original music video.
+Indeed, the second video feels more consistent with the persona Billie had created in her earlier singles due to the (politely) rebellious disturbance she and the extras are causing.

 We now know in hindsight (thanks to Billie Piper’s memoirs) that the chart performance of She Wants You sent Innocent Records into a panic.
-But honestly, what did they expect when releasing a song that bore little resemblance to the previous singles, which had formed a huge part of their act’s identity?
-It probably didn’t help that it debuted at #3 (so, let’s keep some perspective here) the same week that B*Witched reached #1 since the two acts had shared similar trajectories up until this point.
-Ironically, what might have limited She Wants You’s commercial performance at the time has ended up serving the track better in the long-term; it’s endured incredibly well where the previous singles sound a little more of their time.
-Ultimately, disco-pop wasn’t the direction that Billie’s career would take, but based on this single; it certainly wouldn’t have been a bad thing.
+But honestly, what did they expect when releasing a song that bore little resemblance to the previous singles?
+It probably didn’t help that the track debuted at #3 (so, let’s keep some perspective here) the same week that B*Witched reached #1 since the two acts had shared similar trajectories up until this point.
+Ironically, what might have limited She Wants You’s commercial performance at the time has ended up serving the track better in the long term; it’s endured incredibly well where the previous singles sound a little more of their time.
+Ultimately, disco-pop wasn’t the direction Billie’s career would take, but based on this single, it certainly wouldn’t have been a bad thing.